 This page also contains information about getting more feedback on your work and requesting a second marking if your grade is very different to your usual grades.

 If you need assistance with applying for Special Consideration or appealing an outcome please visit our Special Consideration page

-See our Exam page for more information.
+See our Exam and end of semester assessment page for more information.

 You may be able to appeal a University decision or ask for it to be reviewed.
 Students should generally follow the internal processes (FedUni Student Appeal Procedure) before pursuing an external appeal or complaint.
 Not all University decisions can be appealed, so please contact us if you are unsure.
 For more information about different appeal types:

 - Appealing a notice of suspension or exclusion (unsatisfactory progress)

 - Appeal to Appeals Committee

 - External Appeal